Pleasanton, Texas: Culture

-Pleasanton in steeped in Texas cattle and ranch culture, with numerous working ranches nearby.

 Part of the film The Sugarland Express was filmed around the intersection of 2nd Street and Commerce Street.

-Every year, Pleasanton hosts the "Cowboy Homecoming Festival", which commemorates the time when the cowboys driving cattle from South Texas to the railheads up north would return home.
-This event takes place each October.
+Every year in October, Pleasanton hosts the "Cowboy Homecoming Festival", which commemorates the time when the cowboys driving cattle from South Texas to the railheads up north would return home.

 Education

 Almost all of Pleasanton is located within the Pleasanton Independent School District and home to the Pleasanton High School Eagles.
-In the school year, 2010–2011 Pleasanton I.S.D. received Academically Unacceptable ratings from the Texas Education Agency for their high school campus and their school of choice.
+In the school year 2010–2011, Pleasanton I.S.D. received Academically Unacceptable ratings from the Texas Education Agency for their high school campus and their school of choice.
 The school district received an Acceptable rating for their junior high and Exceptional for the elementary and primary campuses.
-Pleasanton I.S.D. has seen several families move their students to Jourdanton I.S.D. and McMullen County I.S.D. due to the poor ratings of the high school campus.
+Under the current Texas accountability system, on a A-F rating scale, Pleasanton I.S.D. is rated "B".

 A small portion of the town is in the Jourdanton Independent School District.

 Coastal Bend College of Beeville maintains a branch two-year campus in Pleasanton.